 Here is a fork of Dave’s original Pen:

 Responsive Images with WordPress

-In Dave’s article he provides some great Gists that show how you can create functions for WordPress that will do all of the heavy lifting for you.
+In Dave’s (now removed) article he provided some great Gists that show how you can create functions for WordPress that will do all of the heavy lifting for you.
 I have made a fork of the RWD Background Image Gists here (because I fully intend tinkering with the code).